James Gregory (actor): Career

 In 1939, he made his Broadway debut in a production of Key Largo.

-He served from 1941 to 1946 in the United States Navy and the United States Marine Corps during World War II.
+He served from 1941 to 1946 in the United States Navy during World War II.
 His early acting work included army training films; one such appearance is excerpted in The Atomic Café (1982).
 He also worked in radio, including a year (1955–1956) on 21st Precinct.

 Gregory was the lead in The Lawless Years, a 1920s-era crime drama which aired 45 episodes on NBC.
 In the series, which ran from 1959 to 1961, he played NYPD Detective Barney Ruditsky.

 After his appearance as the McCarthyistic Senator Iselin in The Manchurian Candidate (1962), Gregory starred in the film PT 109 (1963) with Cliff Robertson.
-He played Dean Martin's spy boss MacDonald, in the Matt Helm film series; in the original Star Trek series in the episode "Dagger of the Mind" (1966), as Dr. Tristan Adams; and in the Elvis Presley film Clambake (1967).
+He played Dean Martin's spy boss MacDonald, in three of the Matt Helm film series; in the original Star Trek series in the episode "Dagger of the Mind" (1966), as Dr. Tristan Adams; and in the Elvis Presley film Clambake (1967).
 In the pilot movie for the 1968 Hawaii Five-O series, Gregory became the first actor to portray State Department official Jonathan Kaye, a recurring character on the series.

 Gregory portrayed Nick Hannigan on Detective School.
 He was a semiregular on the TV series Barney Miller as Deputy Inspector Frank Luger.
 His final acting credit was in a 1986 episode of Mr. Belvedere.